riceballeater/tamagotchi-extension/README.md

 # web playable (demo)
 Only available for Firefox currently.
 Please install Firefox to use the extension, sorry.

-Get extension from https://riceballeater.github.io/tamagotchi-extension/.
-Click the link on the page to install.
+Download extension file from https://github.com/riceballeater/tamagotchi-extension/releases/download/v0.1/tamagotchi-extension.zip.

-~~Get extension from Firefox add-on store at https:\//addons.mozilla.org/en-CA/firefox/addon/tamagotchi-pet/.~~
+To run the extension, navigate to `about:debugging` in Firefox, click on 'This Firefox', and finally click "Load Temporary Add-on..." and select the zip file tamagotchi-extension.zip.
+The extension will then be available in the extensions list or browser toolbar.

 # notes
  - this extension stores data locally that will persist when browsing data is cleared. to remove data, uninstall the extension or press the clear button in the settings.